openeuler-mirror/secGear/service/attestation/attestation-service/README.md

 enabled=1
 gpgcheck=0

-//run service in current host like this, initialize environment automaticly ./as_startup.sh
+//run service in current host like this, initialize environment automatically ./as_startup.sh

 //or in docker and specified ip:port